powercodeacademy/phrg-local-development-env-setup/README.md

 ## Step 12 - Install Rails

-The powerful ruby web framework.
+The powerful Ruby web framework.
 We can install that with: `gem install rails`

 ## Step 13 - Bash Config